im8sai/w365-automation/README.md

-# w365-automation
+# W365 Automation Learning

-Learning DevOps and automation for W365
+This repository is used to learn:
+- DevOps basics
+- Git and GitHub
+- Terraform for Azure
+- Azure DevOps pipelines

+Goal:
+Automate Windows 365 license cleanup and cloud PC management.